Design Guide: Engineering Daily Wellbeing into Luxury Living

 Luxury Applications:

-• Garden terraces for reflection and quietude.
+• Garden terraces designed for reflection and quietude, integrating natural light, greenery, and seating for mindfulness.

 Smart Health Monitoring Systems